 The German Group Army ‘South’ by von Rundstedt made up of three armies and one panzer group, was in advance toward Kiev with a mission to eliminate Soviet forces in Galicia and Western Ukraine to the West of Dnieper river as well as to gain control over the river crossings over Dnieper near Kiev to keep offensive across the river.

 Kurt von Tippelskirch (History of the Second World War, 1951)

 The largest encirclement of troops in military history.
-A number of political, military, ideological and logistic factors, including Stalin’s’ order to hold Kiev at any cost, finally resulted in ¾ million Soviet soldiers concentrated near the city.
-When this enormous amount of troops was finally outflanked, 665 000 of soldiers and rebel fighters (according to the German official account) were taken as the prisoners of war.
+A number of political, military, ideological, and logistic factors, including Stalin’s’ order to hold Kyiv at any cost, finally resulted in ¾ million Soviet soldiers concentrated near the city.
+When this enormous amount of troops was finally outflanked, 665 000 soldiers and rebel fighters (according to the German official account) were taken as prisoners of war.
 It has become what is still known as the largest encirclement in military history.
-On September 19, 1941, the inspired soldiers of the von Reichenau’s 6th army marched the streets of Kiev without any idea to be encircled themselves in Stalingrad fifteen month from that war Autumn day.
+On September 19, 1941, the inspired soldiers of von Reichenau’s 6th army marched the streets of Kyiv without any idea to be encircled themselves in Stalingrad fifteen-month from that warm Autumn day.

 The five days of bloody battles resulted in the first yielding prisoners.
 By the time the whole territory near Kiev was suppressed, more than 600 000 of soldiers were taken prisoners of war.
 A little over of one-third of the Red army was annihilated.
 Germans were enthusiastic in classifying every item of the trophies.

 The mass killings in Babi Yar.
 Every authoritative research of the Eastern front and the Holocaust leads its reader to this infamous event of world history and one of the largest crimes known.
 The tragedy of Babi Yar has become a tragic symbol of the Holocaust in the same historical way as Auschwitz and Treblinka in Poland.